 What really helps against impure skin and acne after stopping the pill?
-And above all: how long does it take for the complexion to finally improve?
-First of all: Even if pimples are often hushed up in adulthood - you are not alone with this problem.
-Together we will now explain why hormones play a major role in acne after you stop taking the pill and what you can do effectively to finally have comfortable skin again.
+And above all: how long does it take until your skin finally improves?
+One thing in advance: Even though pimples in adulthood are often ignored, you are not alone with this problem.
+We'll now take a closer look at why hormones play a big role in acne after stopping the pill and what you can do effectively to finally have good skin again.
 Let's go!

-Coming off acne after the pill: definition & causes
+Acne after stopping the pill: definition & causes

-Let's start with how pimples actually develop.
-This is due to the interaction of two factors : First, the sebaceous glands produce more skin fat than necessary.
-Second, dead skin cells are not shed quickly enough.
-This mixture of old cells and sebum collects in the outlets of the sebaceous glands - the pores.
+Let's start with how pimples actually arise.
+This is due to an interaction of two factors : Firstly, the sebaceous glands produce more skin oil than necessary.
+Secondly, dead skin cells are not shed quickly enough.
+This mixture of old cells and sebum collects in the exits of the sebaceous glands - the pores.

-And we know what follows now: clogged pores = pimples.
+And we know what follows: clogged pores = pimples.

-However, our equation does not stop there.
-The clogged sebum is a perfect breeding ground for the acne bacterium Propionibacterium acnes 6,1 .
+Our equation doesn’t stop there, however.
+The clogged sebaceous glands are a perfect breeding ground for the acne bacterium Propionibacterium acnes 6.1 .
 When this multiplies, the skin sends out an army of white blood cells to defend itself.
-From the outside, this immune reaction becomes visible in inflammation and pustules - the typical acne skin.
+From the outside, this immune reaction becomes visible in inflammation and pustules – the typical acne skin.

-Okay, but what does all of this have to do with going off the pill?
+Okay, but what does this have to do with stopping the pill?

-The short answer is that how much sebum the sebaceous glands produce depends in large part on our hormones .
-And they get pretty confused both by taking the pill and by stopping it.
-For the detailed answer we now go back a bit.
+The short answer is: how much skin oil the sebaceous glands produce depends largely on our hormones .
+And they get really messed up both by taking the pill and by stopping it.
+For the detailed answer, let's go back a bit now.

-The fact is: "Real" acne always has a hormonal component.
-This is because male sex hormones – so-called androgens such as testosterone – have a regulating effect on the production of our skin fat 6 .
+The fact is: “Real” acne actually always has a hormonal component.
+This is because male sex hormones – so-called androgens such as testosterone – have a regulating effect on the production of our skin oil 6 .

 - Many birth control pills contain synthetic estrogen and progestin, which inhibit testosterone production.

-- This anti-androgenic effect of certain pill preparations reduces the skin's sebum production and thus leads to an improved complexion in many women - while taking them.
+- This antiandrogenic effect of certain pill preparations reduces the skin's sebum production and thus leads to an improved complexion for many women - while taking them.

 - However, if you stop taking the pill, your body is suddenly on its own again.
-It therefore needs time to find its way back to its hormonal balance.
+He therefore needs time to find his hormonal balance again.

-- During this conversion phase (which usually lasts about 2 to 6 months) there can be a relative excess of testosterone.
-With the well-known side effects: blemished skin or even acne.
+- During this transition phase (which usually lasts about 2 to 6 months) there may be a relative excess of testosterone.
+With the well-known side effects: impure skin or even acne.

 Acne or “just” a few pimples?
 These are the differences!

-We all know it actually: there is no such thing as completely flawless skin (even if it looks very different on Instagram).
-In the unfiltered reality, we all struggle with breakouts from time to time.
-But: When do we speak of acne when it comes to impure skin?
+We all know it: there is no such thing as completely flawless skin (even if it looks completely different on Instagram).
+In the filterless reality, we all struggle with impurities from time to time.
+But: When do you talk about acne when you have impure skin?

-"Real" acne is an inflammatory disease of the skin , more precisely of the sebaceous glands.
-It doesn't stop with one or the other pimple.
+“True” acne is an inflammatory disease of the skin , more specifically the sebaceous glands.
+It doesn't just stop at one or two pimples.

 The following degrees of severity of acne are distinguished:

-- Mild acne (acne comedonica): In contrast to other forms of acne, there are only isolated symptoms of inflammation.
-You can recognize light acne by oily facial skin and a shiny T-zone, in which many blackheads (= comedones - hence the name) develop.
+- Mild acne (acne comedonica): In contrast to other forms of acne, symptoms of inflammation only occur sporadically.
+You can recognize mild acne by oily facial skin and a shiny T-zone in which many blackheads (= comedones - hence the name) appear.

-- Moderate acne (acne papulopustulosa): This form of acne is characterized by more nodules, more pimples and, unfortunately, more inflammation.
-In addition to the face, the shoulders, chest and neckline are often affected.
+- Moderately severe acne (acne papulopustulosa): More nodules, more pus pimples and unfortunately also more inflammation characterize this form of acne.
+In addition to the face, the shoulders, chest and neckline are also often affected.

-- Severe acne (acne conglobata): In severe forms of acne, the facial skin is constantly covered with pustules (aka pimples), blackheads and papules that become inflamed and just plain painful.
-Because scarring can occur, especially with severe acne, you should definitely seek medical advice in this case.
+- Severe acne (acne conglobata): In severe forms of acne, the facial skin is constantly covered in pustules (aka pimples), blackheads and papules that become inflamed and just plain painful.
+Because scarring can occur, especially with severe acne, be sure to seek medical advice in this case.

 Expand your skin care expertise now!

-Getting rid of pimples & acne after the pill: does your diet have anything to do with it?
+Getting rid of pimples and acne after taking the pill: Does your diet have anything to do with it?

-That is even very likely .
-A growing body of research points to a link between the consumption of foods with a high glycemic index and increased sebum production by the sebaceous glands 6 .
+That is actually very likely .
+More and more studies are pointing to a connection between consuming foods with a high glycemic index and increased sebum production by the sebaceous glands 6 .

 Why is that?
-Fast carbohydrates such as white bread, rice & Co. cause blood sugar and insulin levels to rise.
-This, in turn, triggers androgen levels in the body.
+Fast carbohydrates such as white bread, rice, etc. cause blood sugar and insulin levels to rise.
+This in turn triggers the androgen levels in the body.
 With the well-known effect: sebum production increases.
 Perfect conditions for the development of pimples and acne.

-🥬 If you eat potatoes and legumes instead, If you integrate fruit and vegetables, as well as healthy fats such as avocado and wheat germ oil into your diet, you support your skin health with a colorful cocktail of antioxidants, vitamins and essential fatty acids.
+🥬 If you use potatoes and legumes instead, By integrating fruits and vegetables, as well as healthy fats such as avocado and wheat germ oil, into your diet, you support your skin health with a colorful cocktail of antioxidants, vitamins and essential fatty acids.

 4 effective tips to get acne under control after stopping the pill!

-The good news: The hormone balance and thus the skin balance often levels off by itself within a few months after stopping the pill.
+The good news: The hormonal balance and thus the skin balance often returns to normal within a few months of stopping the pill.

-We will now tell you what you can do if you want to avoid pimples and acne after stopping the pill or if you want to get rid of existing impurities.
-Spoiler: Your skin needs help from the inside AND the outside.
+We'll now tell you what you can do if you want to avoid pimples and acne from the start after stopping the pill or get rid of existing impurities.
+Spoiler: Your skin needs help from the inside AND outside.

 Do you feel the same?
-In stressful or emotionally demanding phases, to top it all off, the skin often goes haywire.
-According to a French study , stress is a trigger for acne in every second woman 5 .
+In stressful or emotionally demanding phases, your skin often goes crazy.
+According to a French study , stress is a trigger for acne in one in two women 5 .
 This is due to the increased release of the stress hormones cortisol and adrenaline.
-If there is a lack of sleep (Netflix also makes it difficult for us!), this mechanism is also triggered.
+If there is a lack of sleep (Netflix also makes it difficult for us!), this mechanism is additionally triggered.

-☝️ What you can do: Unfortunately, stress triggers cannot simply be switched off.
-Instead, try to find ways to incorporate small relaxation rituals like yoga or meditation into your daily routine to calm down.
+☝️ What you can do: Unfortunately, stress triggers cannot be easily turned off.
+Instead, try to find ways to integrate small relaxation rituals like yoga or meditation into your everyday life to wind down.

-2. Maintain a healthy gut flora to get rid of impurities
+2. Ensure healthy intestinal flora to get rid of impurities

 You may have heard the term “microbiome” before.
-It refers to the countless tiny microorganisms in our intestines and on our skin, which fulfill many important functions for our immune system and ward off harmful invaders from the outside.
-However, years of taking the pill, but also stress and an unbalanced diet can seriously disturb and change the balance of these microorganisms.
+It refers to the countless tiny microorganisms in our intestines and on our skin that fulfill many important functions for our immune system and ward off harmful invaders from outside.
+However, taking the pill for years, as well as stress and an unbalanced diet, can seriously disrupt and change the balance of these microorganisms.

-Studies have shown, for example, that the composition of the skin and gut microbiome is different in acne patients than in people who do not suffer from acne 3 : They often lack “good bacteria” – the probiotics.
+Studies have shown, for example, that the composition of the skin and intestinal microbiome in acne patients is different than in people who do not suffer from acne 3 : They often lack “good bacteria” – the probiotics.

 ☝️ What you can do: How about a colon cleanse?
 Probiotics inhibit the growth of the acne bacterium Propionibacterium acnes.
-With probiotic foods like sauerkraut, kombucha and pickles you can naturally support your gut and skin health.
+You can naturally support your intestinal and skin health with probiotic foods such as sauerkraut, kombucha and pickles.